 The following is a list of experiences that will be offered at Orwell Corner Historic Village beginning in the 2020 season.
 We have designed seasonal experiences that will be offered exclusively in the spring when we have young animals at the site and in the fall when the crops are ready for harvest.
 The remainder of the experiences will be offered from May 1 to November 1.
 All experiences are designed to be three hours and include a meal but there is flexibility should guests require shorter or longer visits.
-The price for each experience is 39.00 plus tax and experiences should be booked in advance by phone at (902)651-8515 or by emailing email@example.com.
+The price for each experience is 39.00 plus HST except for the Love of Maud which is $60.00 plus HST.
+Experiences should be booked in advance by phone at (902)651-8515 or by emailing firstname.lastname@example.org.

 New Life on the Farm (May – June)

 Visitors will be introduced to mixed farming as it was in the late 1800s.
 In Victorian times on PEI farmers did not specialize in a single cash crop but rather raised diverse animals and grew diverse crops to meet their daily needs.
 Sheep were raised for wool, fowl for eggs and meat.
 Goats and cattle were raised for meat and dairy.
 Visitors will get an opportunity to have an up close experience with the village’s new spring arrivals including goats, lambs, chickens, turkeys, pigs and cattle.
 New life means new engagements on the farm.
 The new additions to the site require special care.
 Goats need to be milked and lambs need to be bottle fed and visitors can now be a part of it!
 Visitors will also have the opportunity to harvest strawberries and create their own strawberry shortcake deserts to accompany their meal